-High staff turnover is also costly.
-But putting in place the right structured and proactive activities and working practices (dealing with mental health in the same way as physical health issues are dealt with) could reap rewards by reducing the impact of poor mental health in the workplace.
-This is especially the case for workplaces where risk factors are unavoidable (e.g. for those engaged in remote working).
+High staff turnover also costs money.
+But putting in place the right proactive activities, working practices and offering additional support where risk factors are unavoidable (e.g. remote working) could reap rewards by reducing the impact of poor mental health in the workplace.